yuemori/enu/README.md

 ### Uniq

-- lazy: false
+- lazy: true
 - supported: only
-  - EnumeratorComparable
+  - ComparerEnumerable
-  - EnumeratorNumeric
+  - NumericEnumerator
-  - EnumeratorOrdered
+  - OrderedEnumerable

 Returns elements that are not duplicates.